TuyaInc/tuyasmart_home_ios_sdk/en/resource/User.md

-2. Select a password for your email.
+2.Select a password for your email.

 Objc: